LauraBeatris/shin/README.md

 ## Roadmap

-This package is currently a work in progress.
+Work in progress.
 Those are the features ordered by priority:

 - [ ] OIDC discovery endpoint validator
 - [ ] SAML response validator